pwitab/utilitarian-api-docs/docs/architecture.md

 Receiving of push meter data is made in separate services that can all be individually scaled for the needed load.

+## Multi tenant

+Utilitarian is built with multi tenancy using a same schema approach.
+We organize meters and meter information around the concept of Organizations.
+A User can be part of several Organizations.

 ## Reliable